brian6484/brian6484.github.io/_posts/git/2022-10-12-GitUpstream.md

 3) git remote add origin URL_TO_Your_OLD_GITHUB_REPO
 4) git push origin master

-To be explained more later
+To be explained more later..